| VALLELUNGA

 up in 1633 when the aristocratic Pietro Marino was granted permission

+to settle.
 The best attraction is the 1600’s

 Mother Church dedicated to the Madonna di Loreto – the Patron